alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 - hooved animals (ungulates) that aren’t livestock
 - birds that aren’t commercial poultry
 - rabbits and hares
-- dogs, cats and ferrets that don’t meet the usual rules for [pet travel] (eg rescue animals being rehomed abroad)
+- dogs, cats and ferrets that don’t meet the usual rules for [pet travel](/take-pet-abroad/) (for example rescue animals being rehomed abroad)

 You must [get your holding approved](#get-holding-approved) to move: